Most Games for Glenelg (1921 to 2022)

 Summary

-A loyal and devoted clubman, Bartlett was a tall, strong, hard-working player who adapted to stints in the key attacking and defensive positions and was often given tasks on key opposition big men.
+As loyal and devoted clubman as you could wish to see, Bartlett was a tall, strong, hard-working player who adapted to stints in the key attacking and defensive positions and was often given tasks on key opposition big men.
+The more physical it was, the more the big man enjoyed it.

 Andrew Bradley